Shreeya-R/exploratory-data-analysis---customer-loans-in-finance/README.md

 3. Analysis and Visualisation

 ## 1. Extracting Data from the Cloud
 In order to begin the data analysis, I first needed to extract and clean the data.
 To do this, I created a class called __RDSDatabaseConnector__ in a new file, db_utils.py, which has the sole purpose of extracting the data.
+Other than pandas, all other necessary packages for this class are already coded to be imported within the method that they are required.

+To create an instance for this class and use it's methods, one needs to first create a yaml file, which contains the credentials of the RDS database that you want to connect to.
+Make sure that the credentials contain the following information:

+- RDS_HOST
+- RDS_PASSWORD
+- RDS_USER
+- RDS_DATABASE
+- RDS_PORT

-In total, there are 5 different methods in this class namely:
+There are a total of 5 different methods contained in the __RDSDatabaseConnector__ class:

 1. init
 2. load_credentials